 Branding is the process of deliberately shaping the identity of a brand.

-The goal of branding is to create a unique identity for the brand that people will recognise and connect with.
+Branding aims to create a unique identity for the brand that people will recognise and connect with.

 Employer Branding